MAbdelhamid2001/Perceptron-Algorithm/README.md

 # Perceptron-Algorithm
 Percpetron algorithm with gui interface to control the inputs of features and classes and show final accuracy I have used TKinter to draw the hui iterface
-- here our task is to determine:
+- The task is to determine the following:
   - which 2 features to use
   - which 2 class to compare
   - which number of epochs